Belshazzar's feast: Writing on the wall

-Reference to this event also led to the use of "Belshazzar" as a brand name for an overhead projector during that device's heyday in the second half of the twentieth century.
+Shortly before midnight on 21 April 1947, Meir Feinstein or Moshe Barazani wrote "Mene!
+Mene!
+Tekel Upharsin!", from Daniel 5:25, on the walls of their shared death row cell in Jerusalem Central Prison in British-controlled Palestine, shortly before they then blew themselves to pieces.
+Their deaths are also commonly associated with another Bible quote – let me die with the Philistines – the words of Samson from Judges 16:30.

 Composition and structure

 It is generally accepted that the Book of Daniel originated as a collection of folktales among the Jewish community in Babylon in the Persian and early Hellenistic periods (5th to 3rd centuries BC), and was later expanded in the Maccabean era (mid-2nd century) with the visions of chapters 7–12.
 Modern scholarship agrees that Daniel is a legendary figure, and it is possible that his name was chosen for the hero of the book because of his reputation as a wise seer in Hebrew tradition.

 Chapters 2–7 of the book form a chiasm (a poetic structure in which the main point or message of a passage is placed in the centre and framed by further repetitions on either side):